akshansh-0/akshansh-0/README.md

 - 👋 Hi, I’m @akshansh-0
 - 👀 I’m interested in developing applications and tools
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me : dm me. 🙂

 <!---